 Shipping and Handling Costs: Transportation costs included in cost of products sold relate to the costs incurred to ship our products.
 Distribution costs are included in selling, distribution, and administrative ("SD&A") expenses and primarily relate to the warehousing costs incurred to store our products.
-Total distribution costs recorded within SD&A were \$266.6, \$245.4, and \$252.9 in 2019, 2018, and 2017, respectively.
+Total distribution costs recorded within SD&A were \$286.4, \$266.6, and \$245.4 in 2020, 2019, and 2018, respectively.

 Advertising Expense: Advertising costs are expensed as incurred.
-Advertising expense was \$237.5, \$194.2, and \$169.8 in 2019, 2018, and 2017, respectively.
+Advertising expense was \$198.6, \$237.5, and \$194.2 in 2020, 2019, and 2018, respectively.

 Research and Development Costs: Research and development ("R&D") costs are expensed as incurred and are included in SD&A in the Statements of Consolidated Income.
-R&D costs include expenditures for new product and manufacturing process innovation, which are comprised primarily of internal salaries and wages, consulting, and other supplies attributable to time spent on R&D activities.
+R&D costs include expenditures for new and existing product and manufacturing process innovation, which are comprised primarily of internal salaries and wages, consulting, testing, and other supplies attributable to time spent on R&D activities.
 Other costs include the depreciation and maintenance of research facilities.
-Total R&D expense was \$56.0, \$56.0, and \$58.1 in 2019, 2018, and 2017, respectively.
+Total R&D expense was \$57.7, \$56.0, and \$56.0 in 2020, 2019, and 2018, respectively.